bzigterman/bzigterman.github.io/projects/covid.md

 As of Wednesday, the 14-day percent change in average new deaths was:

-- -43% in Illinois
-- -11% in the United States
+- -100% in the United States
 - -60% worldwide

 <picture>